Edinburgh City Artillery

-The Edinburgh City Artillery was a part-time unit of Britain's Volunteer Force raised in the City of Edinburgh in 1859.
+The Edinburgh City Artillery was a part-time unit of Britain's Volunteer Force raised around Edinburgh in 1859.
 It was the parent unit for a number of batteries in the later Territorial Force, including heavy batteries of the Royal Garrison Artillery that fought on the Western Front during World War I. It later formed a heavy regiment that served in the Battle of France and the campaign in North West Europe during World War II, while a spin-off medium regiment fought in Sicily and Italy.
 Its successor units continued in the postwar Territorial Army until the 1960s.

 Volunteers

 The enthusiasm for the Volunteer movement following an invasion scare in 1859 saw the creation of many Artillery Volunteer Corps (AVCs) composed of part-time soldiers eager to supplement the Regular Royal Artillery in time of need.
-The 1st Edinburgh (City) Artillery Volunteer Corps was raised in the City of Edinburgh on 4 November 1859.
+The 1st Edinburgh (City) Artillery Volunteer Corps was raised around Edinburgh on 4 November 1859.
 Its members were mainly artists, and the first commanding officer (CO) was Captain Joseph (later Sir Joseph) Noel Paton, the illustrator and sculptor, with the painter John Faed as lieutenant.
 By October 1860, the unit had a strength of nine batteries: